 When nian gao is not properly dried and immediately kept refrigerated, moisture would appear and this encourages mold growth.
 Should that happens, use a damp cloth to wipe it off before storing it again using the suggested method explained above.

 Kuih bakul is abundantly found in supermarkets during this time of the year.
 It is given to relatives and friends as gifts for its auspicious meanings.
 I especially love those which are home made compared to those that are made commercially.
-This kuih keeps very well if refrigerated.
-You can then process it further and make it into fried kuih bakul or steamed kuih Bbakul.

 Lots of patience is needed here and there is no shortcut to it.
 There are some taboos associated with the making of kuih bakul.
 It is believed that women having their menses would fail to churn out a perfect kuih bakul.
 There should be no bickering or quarrels during the cooking process for that would also cause the kuih to fail.
 Well, so much for the superstitions but am not taking any chances since much effort is put into creating this kuih.